 - Who to approach about a potential sponsorship, and how to approach them

 In this final article, Mark addresses the last step in the process of signing a new sponsorship deal: how to set a pricing strategy.
+Why not check out our free sponsorship ebook?

 What to think about before setting your sponsorship pricing strategy